Stautob/butchershoplabelprinter/README.md

 * Brother QL-800
 * RasClock RTC Module
 * Raspberry Pi Touchscreen Pi Touch Display 7
+* Optionally a buzzer module operatable from GPIO
+* Optionally a double relais board operatable from GPIO
+* Optionally a kern scale with RS232 interface (Or any other compatible scale but only a scale module for the kern scale is provided)

 ## OS
 This printer uses the [KivyPie](http://kivypie.mitako.eu) distribution.